 This studio class is about painting and practice.
 Painting has such a long and complicated history that is now transforming and including adjacent events, perspectives, and artists—that there is no real place to start.
 It has become professional and is an academic area of study.
 That said—anyone can use a paintbrush somehow and make a painting.

 An introduction to the materials and methods of painting, addressing form and light, color and its interaction, composition, scale, texture and gesture.
 Students will experiment with subject matter including still life, landscape, architecture, self-portraiture and abstraction, while painting from a variety of sources: life, sketches, maquettes, collages, photographs and imagination.
-Students will progressively develop personal imagery that will inform an individual final project.

 This studio course engages students in the decoding of and formal experimentation with the image as a two-dimensional surface.
 Through projects, readings, and discussions, students take a hands-on approach to making with an array of technologies (the camera, video camera, computer, solar printing, web publishing) and forms (billboard, symbol, screensaver, book) to address the most basic principles of design, such as visual metaphor, composition, sequence, hierarchy, and scale.

 This studio production class will engage in a variety of timed-based composition, visualization, and storytelling techniques.
 Students will learn foundational methods of 2D animation, acquire a working knowledge of digital animation software and technology, and explore the connective space between sound, image, and motion possible in animated film.
-Screenings, discussions, and critiques will relate student work to the history and practice of animation and to other media, art, and design forms.

 Narrative Filmmaking 1 is a hands-on production class designed for students from all academic backgrounds to learn about the art of video production and develop their creative voices using cellphones!
 The course will cover technical aspects of making films, including shot language, sound recording, and editing, and will explore what it means to make images at this critical moment of time.